 2011: Ms.G Burns is made permanent and continues to teach 5th and 6th class.
 Ms. J.Young is welcomed to the staff as third and fourth class teacher while Miss.A.
 Cahill continues her career break.

 2012: Mrs. O’Neill (Ms. Audrey Cahill) returns to third and fourth class from her career break.
+We said goodbye to our secretary Margaret and Janine takes over as our new secretary.

 January 2013: Mrs. D. MacLean (Ms. D. Walsh) goes on maternity leave and Ms. Kate Maguire takes over teaching Junior and Senior Infants.
 Ms. Gemma Burns takes over as Acting Principal.